Hepatitis B vaccination

 What is it?

-Hepatitis B is a viral infection spread through exposure to infected blood and bodily fluids.
-It is often transmitted through sexual contact or direct blood exposure from an infected individual.
-This virus is known to be 100 times more infectious than HIV.
+Hepatitis B is a viral infection spread through exposure to blood, semen and vaginal fluids from an infected person.
+It is often transmitted through sexual contact, blood transfusions, or by sharing needles to inject drugs.
+The virus is known to be 100 times more infectious than HIV.

 Countries at risk

-Hepatitis B is prevalent across the globe, with particular risk in regions such as Asia, Africa, Eastern Europe, and South and Central America, where the rates of infection are higher.
+Hepatitis B is prevalent across the globe, with higher risk regions including Asia, Africa, Eastern Europe, and South and Central America.
+In these areas, the virus is more widespread, and hepatitis B infection is more commonly contracted.

 Travel precautions